 This self-proclaimed surf capital of the UK has lots of golden beaches to choose from and some of the most reliable waves in Cornwall.
 Fistral is the most famous, and home to many surfing competitions that happen throughout the year.
 When the waves are good, you’ll find many of Cornwall’s best surfers in the line-up - but it’s a large beach so there’s plenty of room for learners too.
 The town beaches of Great Western, Towan and Tolcarne are also good spots for beginners.
 Fistral is lifeguarded from April to October and the town beaches from May to September.

 With such a prominent surf culture it’ll come as no surprise that there are many surf schools and hire places to take your pick from in Newquay.
 Escape Surf School is one of the longest-running and one of the only to have two ex-professional surfers on their coaching team.
 For a more in-depth, all-female surf experience, take a look at Women + Waves who run surf academy weekends in Newquay throughout the year.
+After, why not refuel in a cosy pub setting?
+The Fox's Revenge serves pub classics with a twist, which are sure to hit the spot after a surf session.

 If you’ve got a taste for adventure there are plenty more water sports centres and places to hire there too, so you could also try your hand at coasteering, stand up paddle boarding or kayaking.